-Although we have not talked about how to implement our algorithms into actual programs, now it should be straightforward for you (who must have learned a programming language prior to taking this course) to do so.
+Although we have not talked about how to implement our algorithms into actual programs, it should be straightforward for you (who must have passed a programming course) to do so.

-Indeed, to design algorithms, a real computer science person never has a programming language in mind.
-Instead, s/he focuses on the simple abstraction of the RAM model, knowing that once an algorithm is out, implementing it into an actual program is merely a matter of translation and experience.
+Computer scientists rarely have a programming language in mind when attacking a problem.
+They, instead, focus on the algorithm design because once an algorithm is clear, turning it into a program is merely a matter of translation and experience.